kumahq/kuma-website/app/_src/guides/migration-to-the-new-policies.md

         threshold: 36' | kubectl apply -f-
 ```

-## Transition to the new policies
+## Migration to the new policies

+It's time to migrate the demo app to the new policies.

-Each type of policy is migrated separately; for example, once we have completely finished with the Timeouts,
+Each type of policy can be migrated separately; for example, once we have completely finished with the Timeouts,
 we will proceed to the next policy type, CircuitBreakers.
+It's possible to migrate all policies at once, but small portions are preferable as they're easily reversible.

 The generalized migration process roughly consists of 4 steps:

-1. Create and deploy the replacement policies in [shadow mode](/docs/{{ page.version }}/policies/applying-policies/#applying-policies-in-shadow-mode).
+1. Create a new [targetRef](/docs/{{ page.version }}/policies/targetref) policy as a replacement for exising [source/destination](/docs/{{ page.version }}/policies/general-notes-about-kuma-policies/) policy.
 The corresponding new policy type can be found in [the table](/docs/{{ page.version }}/policies/introduction).
+Deploy the policy in [shadow mode](/docs/{{ page.version }}/policies/applying-policies/#applying-policies-in-shadow-mode) to avoid any traffic disruptions.
-2. Review the list of changes that're going to be created by the replacement policy.
+2. Using Inspect API review the list of changes that are going to be created by the new policy.
 3. Remove `kuma.io/effect: shadow` label so that policy is applied in a normal mode.
 4. Observe metrics, traces and logs.
 If something goes wrong change policy's mode back to shadow and return to the step 2.
 If everything is fine then remove the old policies.

+{% warning %}
+The order of migrating policies generally doesn't matter, except for the TrafficRoute policy,
+which should be the last one deleted when removing old policies.
+This is because many old policies, like Timeout and CircuitBreaker, depend on TrafficRoutes to function correctly.
+{% endwarning %}

 ### TrafficPermission -> MeshTrafficPermission